AndrewLewis83/AnotherCalc/README.md

 # AnotherCalc

 ## Description:
-SimpleCalc is a basic calculator that also comes with a tip calculator.
+AnotherCalc is a basic calculator that also comes with a tip calculator.
 For an example of how to implement, check out LCARS_calc at https://github.com/AndrewLewis83/LCARS_calc

 ## Using in project UIViewController: